 If you take prescription medication—especially if it’s for high blood pressure or heart problems—listen up!

-The FDA recently announced a recall of some medications that contain losartan (such as Hyzaar and Cozaar) after tests found contamination with a suspected cancer-causing chemical.
+Over the past year or so, the FDA has announced several recalls of some medications that contain losartan (such as Hyzaar and Cozaar) after tests found contamination with a suspected cancer-causing chemical.

 Not all drug labels include lot numbers, so anyone taking either medication should ask his/her pharmacist if the dispensed generic prescription drug is, in fact, manufactured by one of the companies cited in the recalls.
 Important: Don’t stop this—or any—medication without checking with your doctor.
 The risk of stopping a drug cold turkey could be worse than the risk from any possible impurities it contains.